Jieiku/abridge/content/overview-rich-content/index.md

 audio file of a different type (`ogg`, `mp3`, `flac`, `wav`, etc).
 The browser will play the first type it supports, so placing them in order of size smallest to largest will use the least bandwidth if that is your goal.

+- `sources` is an array of file paths. (mandatory)
+- `class` sets a class for the audio.
+- `caption` sets the caption text below the audio.
+- `autoplay` when set, autoplays the audio on load.
+- `loop` when set, plays the audio on a loop.
+- `muted` when set, sets the audio muted initially.

+** sources can be same path, relative path, or root path, like the [img shortcode](https://abridge.pages.dev/overview-images/#img-shortcode) **

+**Optional Classes:**

+- `ci` can be used to center the image.
+- `fr` can be used to float the image right.
+- `fl` can be used to float the image left.
+- `b1` can be used to add a 1px border.

 ### Usage
 ```rs
 {{/* audio(sources=["over9000.ogg", "over9000.mp3", "over9000.flac", "over9000.wav"]) */}}